MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-vision.md

 ---
-title: Add vision capability | Microsoft Docs
+title: Add image detection | Microsoft Docs
-description: Teach your bot to see and process information derived from images through various APIs available in the Bot Framework and Cognitive Services.
+description: Teach your bot to identify and process information derived from images through various APIs available in the Bot Framework and Cognitive Services.
 author: RobStand
 ms.author: rstand